kujenga/website/content/blog/go-mlp.md

 perceptron by adding more layers, creating a [multi-layer perceptron][mlpWiki].
-The number and size of layers in this network are referred to as as the "network architecture", and such configurations values are often referred to as "hyperparameters".
+The number and size of layers in this network are referred to as as the "network architecture", and such configurations values are often referred to as "hyperparameters" defining the architecture.
 As in the single-layer example, the first layer in the network is termed out "input" layer, and the last layer in the network is termed our "output" layer.
 The new interior layers are commonly referred to as "hidden" layers, as they are internal to the network.

 More layers add capabilities to the network and facilitate much more complex use cases.
 The ability to add in hidden layers will be instrumental in tackling the